bbux-dev/datacraft/docs/FIELDSPECS.md

 [allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip)
 dataset by selecting a subset of the columns from the tab delimited file.
 The key in the data element is the new name for the field.
-The value can either be the 1 indexed column number or the name of the field if the data has `headers`.
+The value can either be the 1 indexed column number, or the name of the field if the data has `headers`.
 Our example doesn't have headers, so we are using the 1 based indexes.

 <details open>